Who Needs a Kuwait Work Visa?

 In Kuwait, the sponsorship system requires that foreign workers be sponsored by a Kuwaiti employer.
 The sponsor is responsible for the employee's legal status, including obtaining work permits and residence visas.
 This system ensures that employers are accountable for their foreign workforce and that employees have legal backing during their employment in Kuwait.

-What Are the Fees for a Work Permit or Visa in Kuwait
+What Are the Fees for a Work Permit or Visa in Kuwait?

 In January 2025, Kuwait announced that it would be ending fee exemptions for work visa transfers and implementing a standard fee of KWD 150 regardless of the work permit type and duration.
+This fee reflects the government fee for work permits and visas in Kuwait, and is not associated with Playroll's fees for visa support services.

 Processing Time for a Work Permit or Visa in Kuwait